Decentralization: Information technology

+Decentralized computing

 Centralization and re-decentralization of the Internet

 The New Yorker reports that although the Internet was originally decentralized, by 2013 it had become less so: "a staggering percentage of communications flow through a small set of corporations – and thus, under the profound influence of those companies and other institutions [...]
 One solution, espoused by some programmers, is to make the Internet more like it used to be – less centralized and more distributed."

-Examples of projects that attempt to contribute to the re-decentralization of the Internet include ArkOS, Diaspora, FreedomBox, IndieWeb, Namecoin, SAFE Network, twtxt and ZeroNet as well as advocacy group Redecentralize.org, which provides support for projects that aim to make the Web less centralized.

-In an interview with BBC Radio 5 Live one of the co-founders of Redecentralize.org explained that:

 Blockchain technology

 In blockchain, decentralization refers to the transfer of control and decision-making from a centralized entity (individual, organization, or group thereof) to a distributed network.
 Decentralized networks strive to reduce the level of trust that participants must place in one another, and deter their ability to exert authority or control over one another in ways that degrade the functionality of the network.

-Bitcoin is the original implementation of a blockchain where proof-of-work is used as a means of establishing decentralized consensus (aka.
-Nakamoto consensus), thus enabling the uniqueness of its intrinsic digital asset and utility as a scarce cryptocurrency.

-Decentralized protocols, applications, and ledgers (used in Web3) could be more difficult for governments to control, censor, or regulate as has been seen with BitTorrent.
+Decentralized protocols, applications, and ledgers (used in Web3) could be more difficult for governments to regulate, similar to difficulties regulating BitTorrent (which is not a blockchain technology).